juju/docs/src/en/charms-deploying.md

 juju-specific network names.
 Juju will enable the networks on the machines that host service units.
-This is different from the network constraint which selects a machine that matches the networks, but does not configure the machine to use them For example, this commands deploys a service to a machine on the "db" and "monitor" networks and enabled
+This is different from the network constraint which selects a machine that matches the networks, but does not configure the machine to use them.
+For example, this commands deploys a service to a machine on the "db" and "monitor" networks and enabled
 them: